jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

         singleArgument.setValue( ModelASTValue.fromConstant( shell.getCommand(), this ) );
         step.setArgs( singleArgument );
-        // we used some helper methods as we may have some wrapper around steps such credential, timeout, configfile etc... wrapBranch(converterResult, step, branch);
+        // we used some helper methods as we may have some wrapper around steps such credential, timeout, configfile etc...
+        ModelASTUtils.wrapBranch(result, step, branch);
+        // use an utility method to add the stage to the pipeline model ModelASTUtils.addStage(result.getModelASTPipelineDef(), stage);

-        return stage;
+        return true;
     }
+}
 ```

 #### Example Publisher conversion

 The following is an example with comments to convert the ArtifactArchiver freestyle post build step using the API.
-This conversion does not return a stage, but modifies the model to add some build conditions.
+This conversion modifies the model to add some build conditions.

 ```
 @Extension
-public class ArtifactArchiverConverter implements PublisherConverter
+public class ArtifactArchiverConverter extends SingleTypedConverter<ArtifactArchiver> {
+    @Override

-    public ModelASTStage convert( ConverterRequest request, ConverterResult result, Publisher publisher ) {
+    public boolean convert(ConverterRequest request, ConverterResult result, Object target) {

-        if (!(publisher instanceof ArtifactArchiver )) {
-            // can't use automatic conversion
-            return null;
-        }
-        ArtifactArchiver artifactArchiver = (ArtifactArchiver) publisher;
+        ArtifactArchiver artifactArchiver = (ArtifactArchiver) target;
         ModelASTBuildCondition buildCondition;
-        // depending on which condition the artifact need to be executed if(artifactArchiver.isOnlyIfSuccessful())
+        // depending on which condition the artifact need to be executed if(artifactArchiver.isOnlyIfSuccessful()) {
-        {
             buildCondition = ModelASTUtils.buildOrFindBuildCondition( result.getModelASTPipelineDef(), "success" );
         } else {
             buildCondition = ModelASTUtils.buildOrFindBuildCondition( result.getModelASTPipelineDef(), "always" );
         }

-        // we need to ensure there is a branch so a null check ModelASTBranch branch = buildCondition.getBranch();
-        if(branch==null){
-            branch =new ModelASTBranch( this );
-            buildCondition.setBranch( branch );
-        }

         // we use the helping method for basic generic publisher
         // NOTE your Publisher may not be able to be converted with this
-        // in this case you need to code manually the step ModelASTStep archiveArtifacts = buildGenericStep(publisher);
+        // in this case you need to code manually the step ModelASTStep archiveArtifacts = ModelASTUtils.buildGenericStep(artifactArchiver, this);
-        branch.getSteps().add( archiveArtifacts );
+        // we add the step to the build condition ModelASTUtils.addStep(buildCondition, archiveArtifacts);

-        return null;
+        return true;
+    }
 }

 ```